 Traditionally, GUM clinics were based in hospital; however these are becoming increasingly community-based, so as to provide better local access, although HIV care has continued in acute settings.

 Inter-disciplinary work and work-life balance

-The speciality provides ample opportunity for interdisciplinary working with sexual and reproductive health, infectious diseases, diagnostics specialities and public health; the latter being a key element of the speciality with regards to partner notification and disease surveillance.
+The specialty provides ample opportunity for interdisciplinary working with sexual and reproductive health, infectious diseases, diagnostics specialties and public health; the latter being a key element of the specialty with regards to partner notification and disease surveillance.

 GUM physicians work alongside the ever-increasing multidisciplinary team, including professionals of various disciplines - primarily nurses, health advisers, general practitioners, pharmacists, school nurses and other allied professionals.

 GUM has limited on-call, thus allowing for a better work-life balance; although there are some opportunities to participate in acute medical or HIV on-call rotas, or in specialist sexual health work, such as sexual assault and outreach clinics.

 GUM has achieved high scores for satisfaction in the annual GMC trainee survey, and most trainees feel prepared for consultant posts after the four-year training programme.

 The curriculum was revised in 2010 and is delivered through a variety of learning experiences, including work-based learning and on-the-job supervision.